senseobservationsystems/cortex-mobile-demo/android/README.md

 cortex-mobile-demo
 ==================

-Android demo applications of cortex
+Android demo applications of cortex.
+The goal is to provide useful code snippets that you can use in your own Android project.

 ## Cortex